Find Your Perfect School

 - Perfect weather

 The weather may be a factor depending on your school of choice-whether you will go to college in the East or West.
-Generally, fall weather is considerable better since it is leading towards winter.
+Generally, fall weather is considerably better since it is leading toward winter.
 Walking to class under the perfect cold and hot air mix will create an ideal college experience.
 Plus, the scenery in the Fall with the leaves changing colors throughout autumn is a delightful scene.

 - Better options for housing

-Fall admits to getting the first dibs on-campus housing since you arrive on campus before everyone else.
+Fall admits to getting the first dibs on on-campus housing since you arrive on campus before everyone else.
 Excellent accommodations are still vacant and ready for occupancy at the beginning of the school year.
 You get to have the freedom and more choices for on- and off-campus housing.